-- 9.1 The school will balance the requests of parents with their statutory duties having parental responsibility does not allow a parent to obstruct the school from carrying out its duties under legislation. - 9.2 Under the principles of the GDPR and the Data Protection Act 2018, children and young adults can assume control over their personal information and restrict access to it from the age of 13. - 9.3 Parents are, however, permitted to request access to, or a copy of their child's educational record, even if the child does not wish them to access it this applies up until the age of 18. - 9.4 A parent is not entitled to information that the school could not lawfully disclose to the child under the GDPR or in relation to which the child would have no right of access.

-- 9.5 If the school does not know the location of a non-resident parent, it will ensure the resident parent is aware that the other parent is entitled to be involved in their child's education.
-If a resident parent refuses to share information with the other parent, and also refuses to provide the non-resident parent's contact details to the school, the school can do no more. - 9.6 If a non-resident parent contacts the school and requests access to information, the school will provide it to that parent directly, after taking reasonable steps to satisfy itself that the individual is, in fact, the child's parent. - 9.7 The school will not seek the consent of the parent with whom the child resides before recording the contact details of the non-resident parent or sending them their child's prescribed statutory educational information.
+- 9.1 Information sharing will always be in the best interests of a pupil.
+The school will work closely with children's social care to consider next steps if it has reason to believe sharing information with a parent will potentially put a child at greater risk of harm. - 9.2 The school will balance the requests of parents with their statutory duties having parental responsibility does not allow a parent to obstruct the school from carrying out its duties under legislation. - 9.3 Under the principles of the GDPR and the Data Protection Act 2018, children and young adults can assume control over their personal information and restrict access to it from the age of 13. - 9.4 Parents are, however, permitted to request access to, or a copy of their child's educational record, even if the child does not wish them to access it this applies up until the age of 18. - 9.5 A parent is not entitled to information that the school could not lawfully disclose to the child under the GDPR or in relation to which the child would have no right of access. - 9.6 If the school does not know the location of a non-resident parent, it will ensure the resident parent is aware that the other parent is entitled to be involved in their child's education.
+If a resident parent refuses to share information with the other parent, and also refuses to provide the non-resident parent's contact details to the school, the school can do no more. - 9.7 If a non-resident parent contacts the school and requests access to information, the school will provide it to that parent directly, after taking reasonable steps to satisfy itself that the individual is, in fact, the child's parent. - 9.8 The school will not seek the consent of the parent with whom the child resides before recording the contact details of the non-resident parent or sending them their child's prescribed statutory educational information.